richardkxu/distributed-pytorch/README.md

 Mixed precision training: majority of the network uses FP16 arithmetic, while automatically casting potentially unstable operations to FP32.

+Key points:
+- Ensuring that weight updates are carried out in FP32.
+- Loss scaling to prevent underflowing gradients.
+- A few operations (e.g. large reductions) left in FP32.
+- Everything else (the majority of the network) executed in FP16.

 Advantages:
-- reducing memory storage/bandwidth demands
+- reducing memory storage/bandwidth demands by 2x
 - use larger batch sizes
-- take advantage of NVIDIA Tensor Cores for gemms and convolutions
+- take advantage of NVIDIA Tensor Cores for matrix multiplications and convolutions
+- don't need to manually cast to FP16 or convert input data to FP16

 Use `imagenet_ddp_mixprec.py` for training.
 It is run the same way as the DDP training script.